Both homeowners and commercial operations will receive a federal tax credit for 30% of the total system cost.

 - Let’s say you get a $1,000 tax refund every year when you do your taxes.
 Will you be eligible for the Solar Tax Credit?
 Very likely, yes!
 This doesn’t mean you don’t pay taxes to the Federal Government, it just means that they withheld more than than what you owe in a particular year.
 If you take the Solar Tax Credit, it will decrease what you owe to the Federal Government by 30% of your solar project cost.
 This means that you will probably get a larger tax refund the year you do solar.

-- The federal tax credit will be available through 2020 at 30%, after which it will begin to step down.
+- The federal tax credit will be available at 30% until December 31st of 2019, after which it will begin to step down.
 Only homeowners and business owners who pay taxes are eligible for a tax credit.

 Here is an excellent resource on the Federal Tax Credit.